Speakers I have coached

 Jayne Finch

 Cailli Knievel is an engineer who hasn’t followed a typical career path.
-She describes the scrapes she got into working in Iran, Argentina and Andalucia at the Women in Mining WA Summit 2015 – and what that taught her about the fine line between seizing opportunity and questionable decision-making.
+She describes the scrapes she got into working in Iran, Argentina and Andalucia – and what that taught her about the fine line between seizing opportunities and questionable decision-making.

 Future–proof your career